samuraidelprata/samuraidelprata/README.md

 instagram.com/cleitomalexsandro/

 😄 Pronouns: He/ Him
-📦 Fun fact: I transitioned from a career in logistics to IT, blending my expertise in both fields to solve complex problems.
+📦 Fun fact: I transitioned from a career in logistics to IT, blending my expertise in both fields to solve complex problems.    💻✨ #SystemsDevelopment #TechJourney
 <!--- samuraidelprata/samuraidelprata is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile. --->